Generate a game board map from a bitmap

 The steps above are all you need to parse a bitmap into an playable map.

-In the game that generated the final result below, I have 12 “ffffff” images and 4 “c3c3c3” images.
-I have no image for the red color or the dark grey rooms.
-The result of this is that they use the same images as the hallway, and apply a tint color on top of that.
+In the demo below, I have 12 “ffffff” images and 4 “c3c3c3” images.
+I have no image for the red or dark grey rooms, so they use the same hallway images and tint them.

-This approach makes it really easy to create a different map for another mission or edit the map above.
+This makes it easy to create a different map for another mission, or adjust the map above.